-where TSSs are characterized by pseudospin-1/2 operators $\sigma _{x}^{A}$ and $\sigma _{x}^{B}$ as usual, $b_{k}$ and $b_{k}^{\dag }$ are the annihilation and creation operators of the bath mode, $g_{0}$ and $g_{k}$ are the coupling constants.
-Here we use the convention used in Ref.~\cite {Zeno08}, where only transverse coupling are included.
-The bath is fully defined by the spectral density $J(\omega )\equiv \sum_{k}g_{k}^{2}{\delta } (\omega -\omega _{k})$.
-Suppose the TSSs are the double quantum dots (DQDs) manufactured with GaAs, we have the following spectral density\cite {spectral99,spectral05},
+where $\sigma _{x}$ and $\sigma _{z}$ are the usual pauli matrices, $b_{k}$ ($b_{k}^{\dag })$ are the annihilation (creation) operators of the bath mode. $\Delta_A$ ($\Delta_B$) is the gap of the qubit (TL).
+Only transverse coupling are included for simplicity \cite{Lupascu2009}.
+The bath is fully defined by the spectral density,